mdavidson9/docs.balsamiq.com/content/_editor/_b3/symbols.md

 ## Importing Symbols

 In addition to creating Symbols from scratch, you can import Symbols created in a previous version of Balsamiq Mockups.
-Click the Import Symbol Library button to open a dialog for importing Mockups files in BMML format (the format used in [Mockups To Go](https://support.balsamiq.com/resources/mockupstogo/), for example).
+Click the Import Symbol Library button to open a dialog for importing Mockups files in BMML format.

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/symbols3.png)